lucievaridel/test/README.md

 <p align="center"> Figure ?: MS2 spectra of imidurea (imidazolidinyl urea) and molecular network of imidurea (imidazolidinyl urea)

 #### *Malus* discriming features
-Some features found in this analysis discriminate the *Malus* genus and will be presented below.
+Some features found in this analysis discriminate the *Malus* genus from the *Potentilla* and *Prunus* genera and will be presented below.

 1. **Flavonoids**